 " Andean designs on the headstock. titulo> Characteristics: b>

-Cover: The cover has pine, fir and an elegant combination of jacaranda.
+Cover: The top has pine, fir and an elegant combination of jacaranda and ebony.

 Type of wood: Jacaranda.